 Ubuntu requires no introduction.
 It’s one of the best flavors of the Linux operating system.
 The recent versions of Ubuntu not only sport an easy-to-use interface but also come with essentials apps that you use often.

 The best thing (other than the fact that they are free) about Ubuntu and other Linux distros is that you can try them without installing them on your PC.
 You just need to prepare a bootable USB of Ubuntu or any other distro and then boot from it to begin exploring the operating system.
+That is, the bootable Ubuntu USB can be used as live USB as well.

 If you are on Windows 10, you can easily create an Ubuntu bootable USB.
 While you can prepare the Ubuntu bootable USB right from the Command Prompt without using any third-party utilities, you can use the popular Rufus software to easily prepare the bootable USB of Ubuntu on Windows 10.